“Consistently do a great job. Cultivate a reputation as someone who has a high quality work product and a strong work ethic.”

 “The USPTO has afforded me the flexibility to pursue the career I want, and the opportunity to practice law in a field that I love, in an environment that is supportive of both my career goals and my desire for true work-life balance.”

-After serving as a Trademark Examining Attorney upon return from the private sector, she worked on a detail as Chief of Staff for Trademarks under former Commissioner Mary Boney Dennison.
+After serving as a trademark examining attorney and a petitions attorney upon her return from the private sector, Montia worked on a detail as Chief of Staff for Trademarks under former Commissioner Mary Boney Dennison and as a senior supervisory attorney in the Office of Trademark Quality Review and Training.
 What she appreciated most about her various experiences at the USPTO has been "the opportunity to learn about so many areas throughout the Office and to make wonderful connections with colleagues along the way," she says.
 "All of these experiences are invaluable!"

 As she climbed the ranks within Trademarks, Montia adopted this career progression trifecta: